Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/View content beneath the terrain surface/README.md

 ## How it works

-1. Display an `ArcGISScene` in a `SceneView` which contains layers with underground features.
+1. Display an `AGSScene` in an `AGSSceneView` which contains layers with underground features.
 2. To see underground, get the scene's base surface and set its opacity to a value between 0 and 1.
-2. To allow the camera to go underground, set the surface's navigation constraint to `NONE`.
+2. To allow the camera to go underground, set the surface's navigation constraint to `none`.

 ## Relevant API

-- `Surface`
+- `AGSSurface`
-- `Surface.NavigationConstraint`
+- `AGSSurface.navigationConstraint`

 ## Tags